grafana/grafana-kiosk/README.md

 `--password` used with local and gcom login methods

 `--kiosk`
-  - default  (no sidebar, top navigation disabled)
+  - full  (no sidebar, top navigation disabled)
   - tv (no sidebar, top navigation enabled)
-  - false (sidebar and top navigation enabled)
+  - disabled (sidebar and top navigation enabled)

 `--autofit` scales panels to fit the display (default is true)
   - true